2012–13 S.L. Benfica season: Season summary

+Pre-season

 After two unsuccessful seasons without winning the league title, Benfica retained Jorge Jesus as manager for a fourth year.
 During the summer transfer window, starting midfielders Javi García and Axel Witsel were sold to Manchester City for €23 million and Zenit Saint Petersburg for €40 million, respectively, with García departing on the final day of the window.
 Striker Javier Saviola’s contract was mutually terminated, and he subsequently joined Málaga on a free transfer.
 Starting left-back Emerson was also sold, joining Turkish club Trabzonspor for €1.6 million.
 Other notable departures included left-back Joan Capdevila, who transferred to Espanyol for €500,000, the loan of long-serving midfielder Ruben Amorim to Braga, and the loan of striker Nélson Oliveira to Deportivo de La Coruña.
 In the winter transfer window, winger Nolito was loaned to Granada.

 In terms of arrivals, right winger Eduardo Salvio returned from Atlético Madrid for €13.5 million, while Ola John, who had faced Benfica the previous season in UEFA Champions League qualifying, was signed for €9 million.
 Benfica also added striker Lima from Braga.

 For squad depth, the club signed goalkeeper Paulo Lopes from Feirense, defender Luisinho from Paços de Ferreira, midfielder Michel from Braga, and forward Hugo Vieira from Gil Vicente, who was immediately loaned to Sporting de Gijón.
 Returning from loan spells were Lorenzo Melgarejo (Paços de Ferreira), Carlos Martins (Granada), Enzo Pérez (Estudiantes), and Alan Kardec (Santos).

 The preseason featured a 2–0 win over Marseille, followed by victories against Hamm Benfica, Śląsk Wrocław, Real Madrid (5–2), and Gil Vicente, draws with Lille and Juventus, and a defeat to PSV Eindhoven.

 After the departures of García and Witsel, Nemanja Matić and Enzo Pérez established themselves in the starting lineup, while Lima quickly secured a regular place alongside Óscar Cardozo, relegating Rodrigo to the bench.

+August-November

 The official season began on 8 August with a 2–2 home draw against Braga, followed by victories over Nacional and Vitória de Setúbal, and a 0–0 away draw with Celtic in the Champions League.
 Benfica then drew 2–2 away with Académica and won 2–1 against F.C.
 Paços de Ferreira, finishing September level on points with Porto.

 October opened with a 2–0 home defeat to FC Barcelona in the Champions League, followed by a league win over Beira-Mar, a Taça de Portugal victory over Freamunde, a 2–1 away loss to Spartak Moskva in the Champions League, and a 3–0 away win against Gil Vicente.
 In November, Benfica won all of their matches: 3–0 at home against Vitória de Guimarães, 2–0 at home against Spartak Moskva in the Champions League, 1–0 away against Rio Ave in the league, 2–0 away against Moreirense in the fourth round of the Taça de Portugal, 2–1 at home against Celtic in the Champions League, and 2–0 at home against Olhanense.
 They ended the month still level on points with Porto.